Historical Evidence for the Resurrection of Jesus

 -

 The eyewitness accounts.
 After the crucifixion, Jesus appeared to hundreds of people over nearly seven weeks.
 The Apostle John, who was with Jesus throughout his ministry and was a witness to His resurrection, wrote in his first letter: "From the very first day, we were there, taking it all in — we heard it with our own ears, saw it with our own eyes, verified it with our own hands.
 The Word of Life appeared right before our eyes; we saw it happen!"
-(1 John 1:1-2 MSG) This resurrection account was sent to the early church, where people who were there could have challenged it if it weren't true.
+(1 John 1:1-2 MSG) This resurrection account was sent to the early church, where people who were actually there could have challenged it if it weren't true.
 Yet there is no record of any public, credible eyewitness denial, which would have stopped the movement early on.
 The Apostle Paul wrote about this just a few years later and challenged skeptics to go question the eyewitnesses themselves.
 In the ancient world, firsthand testimony was the gold standard.

 -